lailashahreen17/Bertelsmann-Arvato_Capstone_Project/README.md

 5. time
 6. sklearn collections

-## Summary of Results
-See my GitHub repo and Medium blog post (https://medium.com/@ursulahneumann/2-ways-to-use-machine-learning-to-identify-customers-d33c5c2eaf60?postPublishedType=initial) for summary of results.

 ## Licenses and Acknowledgements
 I am really grateful that the Udacity Data Scientist Nanodegree has provided necessary lessons and many useful resources to complete this project.
 Arvato provided the data which cannot be publicly shared.